gummikana/NoMoreMoney/rules.md

 Investment Cards
 ----------------

-These cards represent the stocks that players own.
+These cards represent the Investments that players own.
 They may generate more gold or they might crash and lose all of their value.

 Market Dice
 -----------

-These dice are rolled to determine which Investments go up and which crash.
+These dice are rolled to determine which of the Investments go up and which crash.
+These are referred to in the rules as D4 (4 sided die), D6 (6 sided die), D12 (12 sided die) and as D20 (20 sided die).

 Crash Track
 -----------